Healthdirect Free Australian health advice you can count on.

 What are the risks associated with tapentadol?

-Opioids are strong pain-relief medicines and can cause life-threatening or fatal breathing difficulties.
+Opioids are strong pain-relief medicines and can cause life-threatening breathing problems.

 WORRIED ABOUT YOUR OPIOID USE? — The Opioid Risk Indicator can help you find out if you may be developing a problem.

-If your kidney or liver function is impaired, your doctor may decide that tapentadol in not appropriate for you.
-There are also other factors that may limit your use of tapentadol — for example, if you take certain medicines or drink alcohol or take other medicines that can cause drowsiness.
+If your kidney or liver function is impaired, your doctor may decide that tapentadol is not suitable for you.
+There are also other factors that may limit your use of tapentadol — for example, if you drink alcohol or take other medicines that can cause drowsiness.

 If a person is not breathing, or if they are unresponsive, seek help straight away.
 Call triple zero (000) and ask for an ambulance.